, CC BY-SA 1.0Democide

 - In the technological world, Big Brother is becoming more and more vigilant, and creeping ever-further into our personal lives under the guise of "national security," or just denying us any reasonable expectation of privacy outright.
 Spy drones

 , unwarranted wire taps and e-mail tracking

 are just a few of the ways governments are trying to keep tabs on you without your consent.
-Using our fear of terrorism, violence, and death, government intends to trade your essential liberties for “safety,” and Benjamin Franklin warns us that anyone willing to do so deserves neither liberty, nor safety.
+Using our fear of terrorism, violence, and death, government intends to trade your essential liberties for "safety."
 Religious Persecution Political Repression Group-Specific Violence

 - Acts of violence committed against groups of people because they are within that group, executed on a mass scale, though not necessarily by governing powers.
 We see this every day, all around the world.
 Below are but a few examples: Hate Crimes Violence Against Men Violence Against Women Involuntary Human Experimentation